-Restoring the preinstalled software from the recovery HDD
+Restoring the pre-installed software from the Recovery hard disk drive

 A portion of the total hard disk drive space is configured as a hidden recovery partition.
-This partition stores files which can be used to restore preinstalled software in the event of a problem.
-When re-setting up your hard disk, do not change, delete or add partition in a manner other than specified in the manual.
-Otherwise, space for software may be destroyed.
+This partition stores files which can be used to restore pre-installed software in the event of a problem.

+If you subsequently set up your hard disk drive again, do not change, delete or add partitions in a manner other than specified in the manual, otherwise you may find that space for the required software is not available.

-In addition, if you use a third-party partitioning program to reconfigure partitions on your hard disk, it may become impossible to re-setup your computer.
+In addition, if you use a third-party partitioning program to reconfigure the partitions on your hard disk drive, you may find that it becomes impossible to setup your computer.